How to Earn and Keep Your Aid

 Limit on the Number of Programs You Can Pursue While Receiving Financial Aid

-Students can receive funding for only one program at a time as found in the CPTC catalog.
-Financial aid for a second program will not be awarded until the student’s academic transcript is updated to show that the student graduated from the first program.
+Although multiple certificates and degrees can be attained, students can receive funding for only one program at a time as found in the CPTC catalog.
+Financial aid for second/additional associate degrees will not be awarded until the student’s academic transcript is updated to show that the student either graduated from the first program, or successfully earned a certificate/credential.
+This means that students are eligible to receive aid for a second program, but only after completing an initial program first.

 Earning Reinstatement after Being Suspended from Aid Eligibility